Australian Open 2016: Injury crisis hits top ranking women tennis stars

-Eight of the top 10 women players are either injured or sick in the lead up to the Australian Open
+Eight of the top 10 ranking seeds in the women's singles category are either injured or sick in the lead up to the 2016 edition of the Australian Open

 Serena Williams during a practice session in Melbourne yesterday.
 Pic/AFP

 The American star battled knee problems in the latter half of 2015 and was forced out of the mixed-teams Hopman Cup in Perth this month with a similar issue.
 She insisted this week her body was now “feeling great”.
 “Obviously, I had a hiccup but right now it is doing much better.
 I've had a few days of training so it's looking good,” Williams said.